 This wasn’t an option for me as I was living in a fully-furnished house so I didn’t have much to sell but if you are surrounded by clutter and in debt up to your eyeballs it can be a great way to clear some bills and clear your space.

-- Open a high-interest account – keep the funds separate
+- Open a new bank account – keep the funds separate

 - Take on extra work and save a percentage of the earnings (putting the rest towards debt)